-Christina implements the Teacher Fellowship Program and supports curriculum and materials development for PASS-2.
+Christina implemented the Teacher Fellowship Program and previously supported the curriculum and materials development for PASS-2.
+She is currently the Project Lead for the Comic Book Project.
 Prior to her time at Oakland Kids First, Christina spent nearly a decade helping develop MetWest High School in OUSD from a new, teeny tiny alternative school to an established internship and project-based school, and started the arts and academic after school program with community collaborators and partnerships.
-Prior to that, she attended California Institute of the Arts (CalArts) in Valencia where she was introduced to community-based arts teaching through the CAP (California Arts Partnership) program and unearthed a deep passion for teaching (and learning through teaching) during her time at KAOS Projects in Leimert Park.
+She attended California Institute of the Arts (CalArts) in Valencia where she was introduced to community-based arts teaching through the CAP (California Arts Partnership) program and unearthed a deep passion for teaching (and learning through teaching) during her time at KAOS Projects in Leimert Park.
 Beyond that, you can find her DJing with the Sweater Funk crew, lettering late at night, and cooking and making endless things with her two incredible daughters.